Traveling with $10,000 Cash

 You might also receive a form listing the contact information for the CBP’s local Fines, Penalties & Forfeiture (FP&F) Office.

 The form will list the hours of operation, the location and mailing address, the phone number, the fax number, and the email address.
 When contacting the FP&F Office, the form instructs you to include your full name, telephone number, and FPF case number.
-The FPF case number is also located in Block number 1 of the DHS Form 6051S.
+The FPF case number is also in Block 1 of the DHS Form 6051S.

 The DHS Form 6051S (08/09) is a Custody Receipt for Seized Property and Evidence issued by the U.S. Department of Homeland Security.
 After referencing Handbook 5200-09 as a reference source, the form provides blocks for the following information: